 |New standard residential mortgage interest rates (average % end of month)|

-Average new customer mortgage interest rates at the end of month for registered banks.
+New customer standard residential mortgage average interest rates at the end of month for registered banks.

-Data is published monthly, approximately 5 weeks after the end of the reference month.
+Data is published approximately five weeks after the end of the reference month.

 Data is released on the Reserve Bank’s Statistics page.